claudiol/cyber-patriots/README.md

 Save the file.

-NOTE: In VI, or VIM, you can save the file by typing the **:wq** command.
+TIP: In VI, or VIM, you can save the file by typing the **:wq** command.

 9 - Now move the file to the roles/cpatriot-fedora-setup/defaults/ directory.